 As far as topical treatments go, these are best for building and protecting collagen:

 - Exfoliating Acids.
 Exfoliating acids can help plump the skin by building collagen, but they also help give the skin a more even-textured appearance by “sanding down” the top layers of dead skin cells.
-I would recommend using Pore + Wrinkle Perfecting Serum about three nights a week since this will help also help keep new blemishes at bay.
-Once a week, use Triple Berry Smoothing Peel for a gentle at-home chemical peel.

 - Sunscreen.
 The sun’s rays contribute to the breakdown of collagen more than any other external factor, so wearing a broad-spectrum sunscreen every day is crucial.